A Guide To Extra $300 Unemployment Benefits In New York

 You will receive $300 unemployment benefits based on your employment status in August 2020.
 If you have lost your job in September, you may not qualify for extra benefits but only the regular New York Unemployment Insurance program.

 The Department has begun emailing the qualified New Yorkers to inform them of their payment status.
-If you too are expecting the payment, keep an eye out for messages from DOL, and respond immediately if it requires any additional certification.Related Tags : Additional benefits, UI benefits ny
+If you too are expecting the payment, keep an eye out for messages from DOL, and respond immediately if it requires any additional certification.Related Tags : Additional benefits, NY, UI benefits ny